cho-regin/yabe/Docs/README.txt

 	BACnet/SC has been tested with
 		- BACnet Reference Stack tools
  		- ScadaEngine BACnet Simulator
+ 		- MBS Hub/Router device in the field of BACnet/SC plugfest plateform.

 5. SUPPORT
 	There's no support for the project at this time.
-That's reserved for our customers.
 	If you write to me, I'm unlikely to answer.

 6. REPORT ERRORS
 	Yeh, there be errors alright.
 There always are.
 Many won't be interesting